Through Service, Providing Global Relief, in Worcester

 “Taking this class has impacted me and led me to take action to help those in need and those in search of a better life,” said Anna Hundt ’22 an elementary education major.

-The class also imparts upon students elements of the College’s mission, in particular, thoughtful citizenship.
+The class also imparts upon students elements of Assumption’s mission, in particular, thoughtful citizenship.

 “One very important thing I learned from this class is that every individual has the moral obligation to help one another, especially those in need, despite the fact that they may not be personally affected,” said Katarina Barbas ’22 who is also an elementary education major.